top of page

 • Does the play’s text contain offensive language?

-• There is mild adult language and racially charged language.
+• There is mild adult language and threats/crude language played for humor (by pirates).

 • Does the play contain violence?